frankhjung/article-git-pipelines/README.md

 benefit to projects where time constraints limit ones ability to prepare an environment.

-Marlo is constantly looking at ways to increase our productivity and effectiveness in delivering solutions.
-Of the three reviewed here, we found GitLab the easiest to adopt and use.
+At Marlo we are constantly looking at ways to increase our productivity and effectiveness in solution delivery.
+Of the three pipelines looked at here, we found GitLab the easiest to adopt and use.
 It's YAML based syntax is simple, but functionality broad.
-Our developers have quickly picked up and implement the pipeline concepts.
-I'd recommend anyone to give Git pipelines a go!
+Our developers have quickly picked up and implemented pipeline concepts.

+So, yes: I think it *is* a great time to switch to a Git CI/CD toolset!

 # Links